miguelrisero/betterpic-web-content/blog/how-ai-headshots-for-lawyers-is-changing-the-industry.md

 Your clients want to know who you are, what you can do for them, and why they should choose you over other attorneys.
 They want to be at ease and confident around you.

-Making effective use of your headshot in your marketing and communication strategies is one of the best ways to achieve this.
+Making effective use of your [AI professional headshot](https://www.betterpic.io/blog/ai-professional-headshot) in your marketing and communication strategies is one of the best ways to achieve this.

 Your headshot is more than just a picture.
 It's a strong tool that can enable you to establish an emotional connection with your customers and potential customers.
 It can assist you in expressing your personality, legal knowledge, and ethical principles.